AnanthaR20/Song_Popularity/README.md

 also tested for feature importance in predicting popularity to get a sense of what kinds of acoustic features of music make it popular.
 We then fit several models with different hyper parameters and ranked their performance.
-Below is an example of a couple rows of the data used.
+Below is an example of a sample of rows and columns of the data used.

     ##                     song_name song_popularity song_duration_ms acousticness
     ## 1: Boulevard of Broken Dreams              73           262333     0.005520